 Address: Miskolc, Vár u.
 24, 3534 Hungary

-Opening Hours: As of publication, most of the castle is currently closed for further renovations.
-However, the jousting arena with accompanying events remains open.
+Opening Hours: The castle is still undergoing major renovations and has not yet reponed.
+However, the jousting arena with its accompanying events of all kinds remains open.

 5. Eger Castle